Downburst: Basic physical processes using simplified buoyancy equations

 where B is buoyancy.
 The virtual temperature correction usually is rather small and to a good approximation; it can be ignored when computing buoyancy.
 Finally, the effects of precipitation loading on the vertical motion are parametrized by including a term that decreases buoyancy as the liquid water mixing ratio ($\ell$) increases, leading to the final form of the parcel's momentum equation:

 The first term is the effect of perturbation pressure gradients on vertical motion.
 In some storms this term has a large effect on updrafts (Rotunno and Klemp, 1982) but there is not much reason to believe it has much of an impact on downdrafts (at least to a first approximation) and therefore will be ignored.

 The second term is the effect of buoyancy on vertical motion.
-Clearly, in the case of microbursts, one expects to find that B is negative meaning the parcel is cooler than its environment.
+Clearly, in the case of downbursts, one expects to find that B is negative, meaning the parcel is cooler than its environment.
 This cooling typically takes place as a result of phase changes (evaporation, melting, and sublimation).
 Precipitation particles that are small, but are in great quantity, promote a maximum contribution to cooling and, hence, to creation of negative buoyancy.
 The major contribution to this process is from evaporation.

 The last term is the effect of water loading.
 Whereas evaporation is promoted by large numbers of small droplets, it only requires a few large drops to contribute substantially to the downward acceleration of air parcels.
 This term is associated with storms having high precipitation rates.
 Comparing the effects of water loading to those associated with buoyancy, if a parcel has a liquid water mixing ratio of 1.0 g kg−1, this is roughly equivalent to about 0.3 K of negative buoyancy; the latter is a large (but not extreme) value.
 Therefore, in general terms, negative buoyancy is typically the major contributor to downdrafts.